Jakarta Kota railway station

 Jakarta Kota Station (Stasiun Jakarta Kota, station code: JAKK) is a railway station, located in the old city core of Kota Tua, Jakarta, Indonesia.
-It serves as a main station, along with Gambir Station, Jatinegara Station, and Pasar Senen Station, for several intercity train lines across Java island.
-This station also serves two of the five KRL Commuterline train lines, which operate in the Jakarta metropolitan area.
+It serves as one of the major terminus stations in Jakarta, serving two of the five Greater Jakarta commuter rail lines.

 The station was named Batavia Zuid (or South Batavia) until the beginning of the 20th century.
 The station was also popularly known as the Beos Station as an abbreviation of the station's former owner Bataviasche Oosterspoorweg Maatschapij (BOS).